 “Evie started chemo the same day she was diagnosed.
 Since then, every single day has been like a whirlwind and I still haven’t grieved for those days.

 “As a parent, I blamed myself.
 I couldn’t understand how this thing was so big inside Evie and I missed it.
 I was second guessing everything - was there something I could have done to stop this or to find it earlier?
-It turns out Wilms can be present from birth and it’s a ticking time bomb – there’s no way of telling how long Evie’s tumour, which grew to the size of a watermelon, was growing for.
+It turns out Wilms can be present from birth and it’s a ticking time bomb – there’s no way of telling how long Evie’s watermelon-sized tumour was growing for.

 Putting grown adults to shame

-Evie-Mai’s favourite Uncle moved to Sweden a few years back and Evie has always wanted to visit him there.
-The family had a holiday booked last year but had to cancel when Evie was diagnosed.
+Evie-Mai’s favourite Uncle moved to Sweden a few years ago and Evie has always wanted to visit him.
+The family had planned a visit but had to cancel when Evie was diagnosed.